thoughtworks-jumpstart/guides/docs/frontend-web-development/react-router.md

 ## Navigating Page

-We have learnt to setup Routes to do conditional rendering
+We have learnt to set up Routes to do the conditional rendering.

-### Wrong way using anchor tag or windows.
+### Do not use anchor tag or windows object to navigate.

-Using anchor tag or window.location.href will cause the browser to reload the whole React app breaking the Single Page Application experience.
+Using anchor tag or `window.location.href` causes the browser to reload the whole React app breaking the Single Page Application experience.

+Let's try it out

 ```javascript
 <BrowserRouter>